The 12 Best Flashlights in 2024

 $

-For the enthusiast who wants complete control over every little detail, there’s the Emisar D4V2.
-This flashlight has many LED options, plenty of color options, and even some accessories to get the exact flashlight you want.
+For the enthusiast that wants complete control over every little detail, there’s the Emisar D4V2.
+This flashlight has many LED options, plenty of color options, and even some accessories so you can get the exact flashlight you want.
 The LEDs, tint, and even maximum output can all be tweaked to your desired specs, thanks to the incredibly versatile Andúril programmable interface.
 This system may be daunting at first, but it allows for plenty of customizability and versatility with how you use your flashlight.
-The D4V2 is IP67 rated, meaning that it’s plenty waterproof and dustproof, so you won’t have to baby it even in the toughest environments, not to mention the fantastic knurling that helps you keep a good grip on it even when wet.
+The D4V2 is IP67 rated, meaning that it’s plenty waterproof and dustproof so you won’t have to baby it even in the toughest environments.
+Not to mention the fantastic knurling that helps you keep a good grip on it even when wet.

 18650